fregix/openmrs-module-imbemr/README.md

     4. For the distribution, use this module "org.openmrs.module:imbemr:1.0-SNAPSHOT" (or whatever the current version of this module is)
     5. Choose port 1044 for debugging
     6. Chose "1) Mysql" (assuming you have mysql installed--the mysql-via-docker option may also work, but I haven't tried it)
-    7. For the DB name, chose some temporary DB name (ie, jdbc:mysql://localhost:3306/openmrs_temp) I believe that the SDK will create a database with this name, so if you have an existing DB you want to use, *don't* that name or the SDK will overwrite it--we will fix the DB name later
+    7. For the DB name, chose the existing Rwanda database you want to you: make sure to select the option to NOT overwrite the existing database
     8. Enter mysql user/password for a uesr that has rights to create databases, etc
-    9. Chose the JAVA HOME you want to use
+    9. Chose the JAVA HOME you want to use (should be Java 7)

-5. Go to the directory where setup configured the new module (probably ~/openmrs/[server_name] and open "openmrs-server.properties"
-    1. Change the property "connection_url" to reference your existing OpenMRS database
 6. Run "mvn openmrs-sdk:run"
 7. Note that this currently (as of Nov 23th 2016) does *not* include the MOH billing module